As a professional scrapbook artist, paper crafter, and author, I have taught people how to turn family memories into legacies for 20 years.

 Distress and oxide inks are some of the most popular inks.
 They come in both a 3" x 3" size as well as a standard size.

-Distress inks a type of dye ink, which means they are quick drying.
+Distress inks are a type of dye ink, which means they are quick drying.
 They allow the color of the card stock underneath to show through.

 Distress oxide inks are a hybrid ink, having the properties of both dye and pigment inks.
 Because it is a thicker ink, it dries slowly, and they have a chalky-type finish when dry.
 They tend to cover up the color of the card stock they are on.